PMS, Cramps, and Irregular Periods

 - seems very sad or hopeless

-- ever talks about hurting or killing herself
+- ever talks about self-harm or suicide

 - has PMS symptoms that don't go away after the first few days of her period